mozeroman/zsh.prompts/README.md

-# steps install agnoster with zsh-prezto
+# Steps install agnoster with zsh-prezto

--	Install those otf files to enable fonts for the themes
+1. Install those otf files to enable fonts for the themes
--	Put prompt_agnoster_setup into both user & root in ~/.zprezto/modules/prompt/functions/
+2. Put prompt_agnoster_setup into ~/.zprezto/modules/prompt/functions/
--	copy indexs in git-omz.zsh & get-short-path.zsh into both ~/.zpreztorc (position doesn't matter, if in another file would be fine too)
+3.	copy indexs in git-omz.zsh & get-short-path.zsh into both ~/.zpreztorc (position doesn't matter, if in another file would be fine too.
+IF YOU USES [MY RCFILES](https://github.com/mozeroman/rcfiles), SKIP THIS STEP)
--	logout and restart to enable both fonts & load theme
+4.	logout and restart to enable both fonts & load theme
--	change 'theme' in ~/.zpreztorc to 'agnoster' if needed
+5.	change 'theme' in ~/.zpreztorc to 'agnoster' if needed

+I modified agnoster to a black&white colored with sorin/Prezto's type of dir display and time display.

+Steps below would be useless.

 # Modified 'agnoster' theme